se2crid/StikDebug/user-manual.md

 This document outlines the installation process for StikJIT, both with and without SideStore, along with usage instructions, troubleshooting tips, and frequently asked questions.

-## Installation with SideStore
+## Installation with SideStore or AltStore Classic

-1. **Install SideStore:**
+1. **Install SideStore of AltStore:**
-   Visit the [SideStore](https://sidestore.io/#get-started) website and follow the provided installation instructions.
+   Visit the [SideStore](https://sidestore.io/#get-started) or [AltStore](https://altstore.io) website and follow the provided installation instructions.

 2. **Install StosVPN:**
-   It is recommended to install [StosVPN](#) rather than using the WireGuard method, which has proven less reliable.
+   It is recommended to install [StosVPN](https://apps.apple.com/us/app/stosvpn/id6744003051).
 3. **Obtain the StikJIT IPA:**
    Download the StikJIT IPA from [StikJIT](https://github.com/0-Blu/StikJIT/releases/latest).